Tormek T-4 Water Cooled Sharpener Review

 Tormek’s Sharpening Guide Book

 “Water Cooled Sharpening of Edge Tools” is the guide book that is included with the Tormek T-4.
 For the user that isn’t already a professional bladesmith, there is a ton of valuable information inside.
-I found it to be an easy read.
+I found it an easy read.
 Even with my experience, I found there was still a lot to learn.

 Inside, you’ll find the book divided into 6 sections.
 The first two sections deal with general sharpening and Tormek’s sharpening methods.
 The novice bladesmith will gain a lot of knowledge about sharpening and honing here.
 It won’t give you the near-perfect technique that requires years to learn, but you’ll have the theory to get started.